 What to Look for In a Mediator

-The mediator cannot make you wait for weeks for a session if you are both willing to mediate now, and if you’re mediating over e-mail or Skype, the mediator cannot wait for 3 days to respond.
+The mediator cannot make you wait for weeks for a session if you are both willing to mediate now, and if you’re mediating over e-mail or Zoom, the mediator cannot wait for 3 days to respond.

 An Experienced, Patient and Affordable Mediator